 Faith Sharing Sessions at Harmony Crescent

-Dates for the next sessions are: February 26th, March 19th, April 23rd, June 4th, July 2nd.
+Dates for the next sessions are: April 23rd, June 4th, July 2nd.
 We begin at 7.30 pm and usually end by 9.30 pm after a cup of tea and chat.
 Why not come and join us!
 If you need any more information please contact Maureen Wallbanks, or Srs Christine and Jeannette.

 St Gregory's News